Tips for Writing a Custom Rental Agreement

 If you consider the legal consequences for you if renters use the property for a party, neglect and don’t assume important maintenance procedures, squat on it, don’t pay their rent, or just straight out destroy the home, that alone is sufficient reason to write a custom lease agreement.

-What the law may respect most, and have most difficulty in dismissing is a well written lease.
-Such well conceived and clearly written documents are a big helper later in court for your attorney.
-And given the legal and political climate today and rent arrears problems, it’s not a stretch to say your attorney will be making court appearances.
+What the law may respect most, and have difficulty in dismissing or misinterpreting, is a well-written lease.
+Such well-conceived and clearly written documents are a big helper later in court for your attorney.

 What is a Well Written Lease?